roots/bud/docs/config/assets.md

 You don't need to import assets which are utilized by your bundled code.
 For instance, if you are referencing a font file from your stylesheet, the font will already be included in `dist`.

-`assets` is specifically for compiling files which are not already included elsewhere.
+`bud.assets` is specifically for compiling files which are not already included elsewhere.